What is hepatitis B?

 What is the treatment for chronic hepatitis C?

-Because of advances in the field of antiviral therapy for chronic hepatitis C, individuals with hepatitis C should consult with physician specialists knowledgeable about hepatitis C to obtain the most up-to-date recommendations regarding treatment.
+Over 90% of people infected with hepatitis C virus (HCV) can be cured of their infection, regardless of HCV genotype, with 8–12 weeks of oral medication.
+Individuals with hepatitis C should consult with physician specialists knowledgeable about hepatitis C to obtain the most up-to-date recommendations regarding treatment.

 Yes.
 Prior infection with HCV does not protect against later infection with the same or different genotypes of the virus.
 This is because people infected with HCV typically have an ineffective immune response due to changes in the virus during infection.
 For the same reason, no effective pre- or post-exposure prophylaxis is available.